shortstheory/dtn-unetstack/README.md

 For now, we trust the Link to take care of notifications and the resending of payloads.
 The DTNA will subscribe to these topics to mark PDUs ready for deletion.
 At the moment, we will only choose to send messages on the first ReliableLink we can find.

-We only advertise success, not failure!
+**NOTE:** We only advertise success, not failure!
 This is because a failed message at one instant may succeed later.
+But if the TTL of a message expires, we must advertise this.

 **Future work:** If a Datagram cannot be sent on a given link, the Agent will try sending it on the other links until 1) the message is transferred successfully 2) the Beacon message from the receiving node is no longer received 3) all the other options for ReliableLinks have been exhausted.
 In case 3) it might be beneficial to resend the message at exponentially increasing intervals, or as future work, transfer custody of the message to another node.